top of page

 • Mood swings: Rapid shifts between feelings like frustration, excitement, or sadness

 These challenges happen because ADHD affects brain areas responsible for controlling emotions, such as the prefrontal cortex and limbic system.
-The brain’s executive functions, which help plan, organize, and regulate behavior, are also involved in managing emotions.
+The brain’s executive functions, which help plan, organize, and regulate behaviour, are also involved in managing emotions.

 Real-Life Examples of Emotional Regulation Challenges in ADHD